salvoventura/pyunsplash/docs/source/classes/class_pyunsplash.rst

 #####################
 API: Class PyUnsplash
 #####################
-This is the main class used to interact with the ``unsplash`` REST API.
+This is the main class used to interact with the ``Unsplash`` REST API.

 =======================
 **PyUnsplash(api_key)**